-CO1 Will be able to recognize Moral values, Ethics, contribution of leaders, Yoga and its practice.
-K1 to K5 CO2 Will be able to differentiate and relate the day to day applications of Yoga and Ethics in real life situations.
-CO3 Can emulate the principled life of great warriors and take it forward as a message to self and the society.
-CO4 Will be able to analyze the Practical outcome of practicing Moral values in real life situation.
-CO5 Could Evaluate and Rank the outcome of the pragmatic approach to further develop the skills.
+CO1 Will be able to recognize Moral values, Ethics, contribution of leaders, 001 Yoga and its practice.
+CON Will be able to differentiate and relate the day to day applications of CO2 Yoga and Ethics in real life situations.
+K1 CO3 Can emulate the principled life of great warriors and take it forward as a to 0.03 message to self and the society.
+K5 CO4 Will be able to analyze the Practical outcome of practicing Moral values 110 in real life situation.
+C05 Could Evaluate and Rank the outcome of the pragmatic approach CO5 to further develop the skills.